bevyengine/rfcs/rfcs/33-apps_own_scheduling.md

 This could be extended and improved in the future with:

 1. Enhanced system visualization tools.
-2. Hints to manually specify which hard sync points various systems run between.
-3. A scheduler / app option could be added to automatically infer and insert systems (including command-processing systems) on the basis of at-least-once separation constraints.
+2. A scheduler / app option could be added to automatically infer and insert systems (including command-processing systems) on the basis of at-least-once separation constraints.
-4. At-least-once separation constraints can be used to solve the cache invalidation issues that are blocking the implementation of indexes, as discussed in [Bevy #1205](https://github.com/bevyengine/bevy/discussions/1205).
+3. At-least-once separation constraints can be used to solve the cache invalidation issues that are blocking the implementation of indexes, as discussed in [Bevy #1205](https://github.com/bevyengine/bevy/discussions/1205).